20-Minute Kashmiri Chai Recipe (Pink Tea)

 How to serve Kashmiri Chai

 Since Kashmiri Chai is so flavorful and almost dessert-like, it’s usually served as-is, piping hot and garnished with crushed nuts.
-In Kashmir, various types of Kashmiri bread is often eaten alongside Kashmiri Chai.
+In Kashmir, various types of Kashmiri bread is often accompany Kashmiri Chai.
 Naan can be a wonderful substitute.

 More Pakistani Drink Recipes You’ll Love